nengo/nengo-dl/docs/training.rst

 (e.g., encoders, decoders, connection weights, biases) are initialized based on the functions/distributions specified during model construction (see the `Nengo documentation <https://www.nengo.ai/nengo/>`_ for more detail on how that works).
-What the :meth:`.Simulator.train` method does is then further optimize those parameters based on some inputs and desired outputs.
+What the `.Simulator.train` method does is then further optimize those parameters based on some inputs and desired outputs.
 We'll go through each of those components in more detail below.